 Definition & Examples of In-Service Withdrawal

-In-service withdrawal, also known as early distribution, occurs when an employee takes a withdrawal of funds from a qualified employer-sponsored retirement plan while still working or before experiencing a triggering event.
-A triggering event is a retirement at age 59 ½, disability, termination from the company, or death.
-If you withdraw funds from your employer-sponsored retirement account without any of these four events happening, you have made an in-service withdrawal or taken an early distribution from your retirement plan.
+In-service withdrawal occurs when an employee takes a withdrawal of funds from a qualified employer-sponsored retirement plan while still working or before experiencing a triggering event such as termination from the company.

 Making an in-service withdrawal from your employer-sponsored retirement plan is almost never advisable.
 In just about every case, you will be subject to taxes and penalties.
-Making an in-service withdrawal will also reduce the value of your retirement account, usually permanently, leaving you with less money when you retire.
+Making an in-service withdrawal will also reduce the value of your retirement account.
+That reduction is usually permanent because you lose the benefit of non-taxable compounding.
+This leaves you with less money when you retire.

-There are two types of employer-sponsored retirement accounts.
-Defined benefit accounts and defined contribution accounts are the two main types of retirement plans.
+There are two types of employer-sponsored retirement accounts and each works differently when it comes to in-service withdrawal.
 Both types are covered under the Employee Retirement Income Security Act of 1974 (ERISA) which sets the minimum standards for an employer to offer a pension plan.